Azure/azure-functions-templates/Documentation/documentDBIn.md

 }
 ```

-#### Azure DocumentDB input code example for a Node.js queue trigger
+#### Azure DocumentDB input code example for a JavaScript queue trigger

 The DocumentDB input binding will retrieve the document with the id that matches the queue message string and pass it to the `documentIn` binding property.
-In Node.js functions, updated documents are not sent back to the collection.
+In JavaScript functions, updated documents are not sent back to the collection.
 However, you can pass the input binding directly to a DocumentDB output binding named `documentOut` to support updates.
 This code example updates the text property of the input document and sets it as the output document.

  ```javascript
 module.exports = function (context, input) {